I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 ~~- [BeyondCorp](https://cloud.google.com/beyondcorp)~~
 ~~- [BeyondTrust](https://www.beyondtrust.com/blog/entry/why-zero-trust-is-an-unrealistic-security-model)~~

-### Service Mesh
+Service mesh is often considered as an important infrastructure component for facilitating Zero Trust in a micro service architecture.

-In software architecture, a service mesh is a dedicated infrastructure layer for facilitating service-to-service communications between micro services, often using a sidecar proxy.
+In software architecture, a service mesh is a dedicated infrastructure layer for facilitating service-to-service communications between micro services.
 Having such a dedicated communication layer can provide a number of benefits, such as providing observability into communications, providing secure connections, or automating retries and backoff for failed requests.

 ~~References:~~
 ~~- [Service mesh](https://en.wikipedia.org/wiki/Service_mesh)~~
 ~~- [What is Istio?](https://istio.io/latest/docs/concepts/what-is-istio/)~~

-### User administration and authentication
+### User administration, authentication and authorization
 Authentication is the process of verifying a users identity.

 ~~*Azure AD is used as the identity provider for SSB users.
 Users and groups are managed in an on prem AD and synchronized to Azure AD.
 Keycloak is used for providing OAuth 2 and OIDC support to applications running in Google Kubernetes Engine (GKE).
 Read more about authentication in BIP in the Authentication services documentation.*~~

-### Authorization
 Role-based access control (RBAC) is a method of restricting access to data and operations a user can perform based on the users role in the Organization.

-Access control in applications running in BIP should be implemented using a role based access control system.
-But it is possible that Attribute based access control (ABAC) is used to some extent, especially when it comes to data ownership.
+~~Access control in applications running in BIP should be implemented using a role based access control system.
+But it is possible that Attribute based access control (ABAC) is used to some extent, especially when it comes to data ownership.~~

 ### Logging and Monitoring
 Logging is important in any security model for auditing and forensics.